katcipis/sophia/notes/articles/firecracker.md

 And probably more namespaces that I'm forgetting.
 You need to ensure all of them are properly isolated since any of them may help leak information.
-The situation is so dire to solving this at the kernel that a reasonable solution is to re-implement functionality on user space, which I can't shake off the feeling of being the ultimate defeat of whatever is being done on the kernel:
+The situation is so dire that a reasonable solution is to re-implement functionality on user space, which I can't shake off the feeling of being the ultimate defeat of whatever is being done on the kernel: